Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 The hospitality sector in Europe is breathing a sigh of relief.
-As COVID incidence rates fall, restrictions are being relaxed, making tourism possible again.
+Many countries have eased restrictions on everyday life, making tourism possible again.
 DW Travel offers a brief recap of what rules apply in the EU.

-Summer, sun, surf, sandy beaches, and lots of culture: vacationing in Europe is once again a possibility for many - but only cautiously so.
+Summer, sun, surf, sandy beaches and lots of culture: Vacationing in Europe is again a possibility for many, even if done with caution.

-As of July 1, travel restrictions have been lifted for other countries jointly selected by EU member states.
-Tourism in Europe is picking up again.
+Tourism in Europe is picking up again — albeit under somewhat strict rules in certain cases.
 Here is an overview of the latest rules and most important information.

 An overview of EU travel measures, including information on the EU Digital COVID Certificate, is available via the European Commission website.